SeanCodeMedia/Flutter-osc/README.md

 # Example OSC Bundle

-flutter osc bundles are sent immediately. scheduler is currently not supported but will be added.
+Flutter OSC bundles are sent immediately.
+A scheduler is currently not supported but will be added.
 Read more about bundles at https://www.illposed.com/software/javaoscdoc/

  ```dart